Skip to main content

 • The ability to run quickly to get something needed, like a diaper for a younger sibling or a pencil when mom is on the phone.

-• Can you make your siblings laugh or entertain them in the car so that your parents can concentrate on driving.
+• Make your siblings laugh or entertain them in the car so that your parents can concentrate on driving.

-• Do you have time at the end of the day to help your teacher push the chairs in or tidy the class room.
+• Time at the end of the day to help your teacher push the chairs in or tidy the class room.

-• Are you strong enough to hold the door for someone who has their hands full.
+• Use your strength to hold the door for someone who has their hands full.

 Closing